‘9 hours in the cold:’ Family furious after child forgotten in daycare van - NewsBreak

 According to administrators at the childcare center, the child said she was tired when she was picked up that morning.
 Since there weren’t many kids in the van at the time, she was allowed to take a nap in the back.
 The van monitor, the childcare center said, forgot Artis was there, and did not follow sign-in protocol, so she was marked absent for the day.

 About nine hours later, Artis was found in the back seat of the van.
-Her family said she was evaluated for potential hypothermia, but was ultimately uninjured.Extreme cold to grip Northeast, Midwest this week
+Her family said she was evaluated for potential hypothermia, but was ultimately uninjured.Buchanan Co.
+Sheriff’s Office: 2 men arrested after police rescue woman held against her will

 “Nine hours in the cold on a bus in 18 degree weather snowing all day long,” Artis’ grandmother, Brenda Powell, said.
 “The bus seats are leather, and windows had to have been covered in snow, where she couldn’t even see out because it snowed all day long.
 So she just slept balled up in a ball on a cold leather seat for 9 hours.”